0289 1641340

 The Chair of the Board may investigate the case or delegate another Trustee to do so (where there is no conflict of interest).
 This will involve reviewing the paperwork of the case and speaking with the person who dealt with the complaint at Stage One.
 The person who dealt with the original complaint at Stage One will be kept informed of developments.

-If the complaint relates to a specific person, s/he should be informed and given a further opportunity to respond.
+If the complaint relates to a specific person, they should be informed and given a further opportunity to respond.

 Regardless of whether the complaint is upheld or not, the reply to the complainant will describe the action taken to investigate the complaint, the conclusions from the investigation, and any action taken as a result of the complaint.